Bachelor of Science in Computer Science

 The Computer Science (CPSC) major covers the essential elements and develops the necessary skills to prepare students to begin a career in the highly rewarding field of computing or to continue studying at the graduate level.
 Focusing primarily on digital computers and related technology, work in the discipline covers the structure and operation of computer systems, applications of computers for various information processing tasks, and the theoretical properties and limitations of computing systems.
 CPSC graduates have been some of the most sought-after individuals by companies utilizing digital information technology.

-The Evangel University Department of Science and Technology is dedicated to the spiritual, academic and social growth of every student.
+The Evangel University Department of Natural and Applied Sciences is dedicated to the spiritual, academic and social growth of every student.
 The department’s purpose is to provide an excellent scientific education that is thoroughly integrated with the university’s emphasis on the development of strong Christian character.
 Within this framework, students must contend with new scientific, social, ethical and technological challenges.
 Students learn to communicate technical concepts clearly and effectively and exhibit analytical thinking and problem solving skills.

 Many people think that computer science involves proficiency with using a computer (knowing Microsoft Windows) or tinkering with computer components.
 Although these are valuable skills, they do not represent the essence of computer science.
 Computer science involves the logic, principles and properties that underlie the design and implementation of computers, the software that runs them and the hardware components.
 Computer science is very mathematical in nature.
 Beginning courses strive to build the student’s logic skills with an emphasis on programming and the development/implementation of algorithms.